interpretml/DiCE/README.rst

 Installing DICE
 -----------------
 DiCE supports Python 3+.
-To install DiCE and its dependencies, run this from the top-most folder of the repo.
+To install DiCE and its dependencies, run this from the top-most folder of the repo:

 .. code:: bash

     python setup.py install

 If you face any problems, try installing dependencies manually.

 .. code:: bash

     pip install -r requirements.txt

 DiCE requires the following packages: